urban-wombat/flattables/README.md

 to write directly from your data objects to FlatBuffers.
 Perhaps use gotables during initial development, and write directly to FlatBuffers later for the highest possible speeds.

-You did not have to write the .fbs flatbuffers schema `flattables_sample.fbs`.
-It was done for you.
+You don't have to write the .fbs flatbuffers schema `flattables_sample.fbs`.
+It is done for you.

-You did not have to write the glue code to get data from `tables.got` to a flatbuffers []byte array.
+You don't have to write the glue code to get data from `tables.got` to a flatbuffers []byte array.

 And if you wish to populate the flatbuffers []byte array yourself, and not go via gotables, just follow the setter calls in the various Go source files to get you going.
 In that case, you could use